Services¶

 Important note: you should not find yourself starting and stopping services like

-this (by manually calling start
+this (by manually calling start and

-) frequently.
+stop) frequently.
 In most use-cases you will simply

 use the command line invocation described in the previous section.